Zenguin15823/csp_solver/README.md

 `python main.py <problem.var> <problem.con> <none/fc>`

-Where the arguments are a file containing the variables and their possible domains, a file containing all constraints, and a setting that can be none or fc (forward checking).
+Where the arguments are:
+- a file containing the variables and their possible domains,
+- a file containing all constraints, and
+- a setting that can be either `none` or `fc` (forward checking).

 Sample problems are included in the samples folder.
 The .out files contain the expected solution.